"The U.S. Food and Drug Administration today approved Orbactiv (oritavancin), a new antibacterial drug to treat adults with skin infections.

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-with acute attacks of HAE and at a higher rate with FIRAZYR versus placebo in
+patients with acute attacks of HAE and at a higher rate with FIRAZYR versus

 (N = 75)